-To receive a detailed copy of Dan Beatty's complete resume or to speak with him regarding a potential sales leader/manager or sales professional position within your organization click here.
+To receive a detailed copy of Dan Beatty's complete resume or to speak with him regarding a potential Sales Leader/Manager, or Sales Training Leader/Manager position within your organization, click here.

 Taking Action Through Practice